hanishkvc/prgs-sdr-kspecanal/README.rst

         Default: 512; This controls the horizontal resolution (number of data points related to frequencies or groups of adjacent frequencies) of the data passed to the plotting logic.
-This needs to be a power of two value, or else a sub multiple of fftSize.
+This needs to be equal to fftSize or normally (when fftSize is large) a sub multiple of fftSize, if not the logic will try to find a suitable xRes on its own.
+If logic is changing the xRes to make it a submultiple of fftSize, it will try and find the smallest submultiple, which it feels is ok, and this could be too small for your taste, in which case, remember to set a larger submultiple urself, so that logic doesnt require to do anything.

-        To ensure that any signal data is not lost wrt the heatmap display, set this to match the actual display resolution of the heatmap on your screen.
+        To ensure that any signal freq (or rather its fft related bin/group of freqs) related info is not lost wrt the heatmap display, each data point in the heatmap should ideally correspond to atleast 1 pixel on your screen, if not you will lose some amount of freq resolution wrt display.
-        Or even a value which is smaller than the actual screen resolution of the heatmap will also do, but you will lose some amount of freq resolution wrt display.
-Based on your situation, you may be able to increase this value, and still not lose any value.

         NOTE: pltCompress/pltCompressHM of raw or conv will ignore xRes. xRes is used mainly when Max or Min or Avg is used wrt pltCompress[HM].